Do you want to improve yourself every day? Of course, you do, we all do, right?

 And that is exactly what I’m doing right now.
-I’m setting myself a benchmark of writing 1,000 words every workday.
+I’m setting myself a benchmark goal of publishing every Tuesday here, on my blog.

-I know it is going to take time before I hit on something big.
-This is my benchmark, and this is my “set point.”
+I know it is going to take time before I hit something big.
+This is my benchmark.
+This is my “set point.”

 Do you see how powerful creating a benchmark goal can impact your life right now?

-When you set a minimum acceptable target at the area you want to improve, you will know what to do to maintain your performance, and at the same time, make an improvement.
+When you set a minimum acceptable target in the area you want to improve, you will know what to do to maintain your performance, and at the same time, make an improvement.